Democrats Abroad presidential primary: 2004 caucus

 In 2004, Democrats Abroad chose its delegates to the Democratic National Convention via a caucus system, similar to the Iowa caucuses.
 Caucuses are different from primaries.
 In the latter, people show up, vote, and go home.
 In a caucus, different areas or rooms are available for each candidate so that his or her supporters can gather and discuss their candidate's strengths and weaknesses.
 Caucusgoers who are unsure of their choice can move from room to room to hear about multiple candidates.
 Straw polls may be taken during the process.
 Eventually, all the caucusgoers meet in a plenary session and representatives from each room give a short presentation on why his or her candidate should be the Democratic nominee.
 Then a vote is taken.
 If some candidates' support is below a certain threshold, that candidate is eliminated and everyone is given the opportunity to switch support.
 Then a final vote is taken and the number of delegates for each candidate is determined, proportional to his or her share of the vote.
 The final step consists of the actual election of the delegates pledged to each candidate.

 Local caucuses were held February 6–9, 2004 and country caucuses February 20–23, 2004.
 At these caucuses delegates to the regional and world caucuses were elected according to the process discussed above.

 The regional and world Democrats Abroad caucuses were held back-to-back in Edinburgh, Scotland, March 26–28.
 The city of Edinburgh held a reception for the delegates at which the mayor spoke and praised the delegates for their active participation in the democratic process.

 At the caucuses, politicians spoke, as well as Diana Kerry, the sister of the eventual nominee Sen. John Kerry.

 22 delegates and two alternates went to the 2004 Democratic National Convention in Boston.

 2000 caucus

 Al Gore won the 2000 Democrats Abroad presidential caucus.
 The Democrats Abroad delegation consisted of seven Gore delegates and two unbound superdelegates.

 1996 caucus

 Bill Clinton won the 1996 Democrats Abroad presidential caucus.

 1992 caucus

 Paul Tsongas won the 1992 Democrats Abroad presidential caucus with 37% of the vote.
 Bill Clinton came in second-place with 27% of the vote.

 1988 primary

-The 1988 Democrats Abroad presidential primary consisted of mail-in voting from 30 different countries and in-person voting at the Queen Elizabeth II Centre in London, England.
+The 1988 Democrats Abroad presidential primary consisted of mail-in voting from 30 countries and in-person voting at the Queen Elizabeth II Centre in London, England.
 Michael Dukakis won with 41.5% of the vote, and Jesse Jackson came in second-place with 14.5%.
 2,385 ballots were cast.